-Regulation 61-7 (pdf) lists the functions of the off-line medical control physicians as:
+Regulation 61-7 (pdf) lists the functions of the

 Quality assurance of patient care including the development of protocols, standing orders, training, policies and procedures; and approval of medications and techniques permitted for field use by direct observation, field instruction, in-service training or other means including, but not limited to:

 Off-line medical control physicians must establish standing orders and/or protocols.
 Requests for pilot projects or additions to the state drug list must be forwarded through the medical control physician, with the EMS director's agreement.

 The medical control physician is responsible for recommending certifications and re-certifications, as well as de-certifications to the Division of EMS & Trauma.
 He or she may withdraw medical direction from any EMT under his authority so that the EMT will not be able to perform advanced life support procedures while working for that service.
 He or she must establish educational programs and continuing education programs for the service's EMTs, dispatchers, educational coordinators and on-line medical control physicians.

 Off-line medical control physicians are required to attend a half-day medical control physician workshop within one year of accepting a position as a service's off-line medical control physician.
 This workshop briefs the physicians on the history of EMS in South Carolina, laws and regulations affecting EMS, their responsibilities as medical control physicians and certification and in-service training requirements.